 Unrequited love, the crushing rejection of offered love.
 In the dim dark recesses of our emotions there lie those few occasions when we reached out in love, only to have our heart broken.
 Most likely it was at school.
 Overcoming fear, we asked the class beauty or the handsome stud, if they would come with us to the school social.
 Their laughing reply would crush us for years to come.
 For many of us, we would never again easily venture from the safety of inactivity.

-Damaged emotions are the lot of all of us.
+Damaged emotions are the lot of all for us.
 The sharpness of unrequited love is matched with that of unfulfilled love.
 No relationship can be fully consummated.
-We all of us have that corner of our emotions desiring release, but trapped within the limitations of our own psyche and that of those around us.
+We all of us have that corner of our emotions desiring release, yet trapped within the limitations of our own psyche and that of those around us.
 We desire to know fully, but cannot.
-Our past, social conventions, our inability to say what we feel, all restrict us, inhibit us.
+Our past, social conventions, our inability to say what we feel ....., all restrict us, inhibit us.

 How often has a young daughter failed to know the affection of her father?
 We males often run a mile when our daughter, flushed with pubic glow, sits on our lap and tries to give us a big cuddle.
 Our rejection says that our daughter's emerging sexual-self is ugly.
 Rejection after rejection can destroy any sense of self-worth, let alone any confidence in the sensual touch.
 Such a girl may marry anyone but her lover.
 In the corner of her emotions there hides unfulfilled love.